 - Miss rate: The phishing simulations that they neglect for whatever reason.

-- Success rate: The phishing simulations that are correctly reported
+- Success rate: The simulated attacks that are correctly reported

 - Real threat reporting: The number of real phishing attacks- per-user that get reported